n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/TheHive/README.md

 - Execute a responder on a specified alert
 - Get an alert
 - Get all alerts
+- Mark an alert as read
+- Mark an alert as unread
 - Merge an alert into an existing case
 - Promote an alert into a case
 - Update an alert